What is the Definition of Domestic Violence?

 Also important is that friends and loved ones of victims are in a better place to help if they understand what domestic violence looks like.
 Therefore, it's important that people understand the definition of domestic violence and the many forms it can take.

-According to the United States Department of Justices Office on Violence Against Women, the definition of domestic violence is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain control over another intimate partner.
-Many forms of abuse are included in the definition of domestic violence:
+According to the United States Department of Justice Office on Violence Against Women, the definition of domestic violence is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain control over another intimate partner.
+Many types of abuse are included in the definition of domestic violence:

 - Physical abuse can include hitting, biting, slapping, battering, shoving, punching, pulling hair, burning, cutting, pinching, etc. (any type of violent behavior inflicted on the victim).
 Physical abuse also includes denying someone medical treatment and forcing drug/alcohol use on someone.